microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/planneruser-list-mydaytasks.md

 ---

 ##### Response
-Here's an example of the response.
-Note: The response object shown here might be shortened for readability.
+The following example shows the response.

+**Note:** The response object shown here might be shortened for readability.
 <!-- {
   "blockType": "response",
   "truncated": true,